 Someone with knowledge about the conference details should answer a telephone during usual working hours.
 The telephone number should have a voice mail feature.
-Since many callers will have heard about the conference, have the phone number, but have not seen the webpage or conference brochure or registration form, your voicemail message should include information such as where, when, who, cost, and how to register.
-Calls will also come in the evening and weekend with a specific question about the conference that determines whether they will or will not attend.
-If the voicemail answered their question, they will not leave a message.
+Since many callers will have heard about the conference, have the phone number, but have not seen the webpage or conference brochure or registration form, your voicemail message should include information about accessing that information.
+You will have evening and weekend calls with specific questions.
+If the voicemail answers those questions, they will not leave a message.